vhcd/vhcd.github.io/_posts/2021-02-21-version-control.md

 Diffing BP is meh
 Merging BP is :'(
 Working with binary is :'(
+LFS on forks :/
 LFS lock with branches/forks?

+Hoping GitLab doesn't change their offer

 Really hope for something from Epic in the near future.